nasa/openmct/src/api/objects/README.md

 When interacting with the API you will be dealing with key objects.

+## Roots

+"Roots" are objects that Open MCT will load at run time and form the basic entry point for users.
+You can register new root objects by calling the

 # Configuring the Object API

 The following methods should be used before calling run.
 They allow you to